codingburgas/2223-9th-grade-sprint-math-games-twenty-one/README.md

 <hr>
 <h2> 📰About</h2>
 <p>Our game is mathematical puzzle, where you are using all your programming mathematical skills to solve troubles.
-The castle is in danger and you <b>gotta </b> save it.</p>
+The castle is in danger and you <b> must </b> save it.</p>
 <p>Your mission in the game is to guess the right answer of the mathematic questions the castle gives you.</p>
 <p>This is the only way to save the <b>kingdom!</b></p>
 <hr>